Kingstalux/Portfolio/README.md

 I then set up the contact form and made sure that I guide the users' experience in a way that helps them fill in the form without frustration.
 Later I applied media queries to make sure that my website displays correctly on mobile, ipad, ipad pro and desktop screens.
 I then deployed the website using GitHub Pages and checked the online version of the portfolio and made sure that the page works properly.
+Me and my partner then evaluated the website against accessibility best practices and implemented any necessary changes to ensure that the website is accessible.